nicolasriquet/GitDelver/README.md

 Copyright (c) 2021 Nicolas Riquet

 **GitDelver** is a Python tool for analyzing Git repositories in bulk and generating various datasets for research purposes.
-It basically analyzes all commits, modified files and modified methods, performs a set of analyses and then produces several CSV files containing all the generated data.
+It processes all commits, modified files and modified methods, performs a set of analyses and then produces several datasets (CSV files).

 ## Generated datasets